Who pays closing costs, the buyer or the seller?

 Yes, but sellers incur different types of closing costs than buyers.
 Generally, these expenses will be deducted “off the top” of the home’s purchase price, unless you specifically ask to pay them separately.
 If you’re selling your house, you may be required to pay the following costs:

-• Transfer taxes: This covers the transfer of ownership from you (the current owner) to the buyer (the new owner).
+- Transfer taxes: This common tax, sometimes also called a documentary stamp tax, covers the transfer of ownership from the seller to the new owner.

-• Property taxes: The seller will be on the hook for bringing any unpaid property taxes on the home current, as of closing day.
+- Property taxes: The seller is on the hook for paying any applicable property taxes on the home up until closing day.

 Saving money on closing costs